NowakArtur97/Global-Terrorism-API/README.md

 - Add Target
 - Get Target by id
 - Get All Targets
+- Delete Target By id
 - Documentation created using Swagger 2
 - Loading data from an .xlsx file

 ## To Do
-- Update and Delete Targets
+- Update Targets
 - JWT support

 ## Status